 - 12. Each administration will wish to ensure that the information it supplies to others is subject to appropriate safeguards in order to avoid prejudicing its interests.
 The four administrations accept that in certain circumstances a duty of confidence may arise and will between themselves respect legal requirements of confidentiality.
 Each administration can only expect to receive information if it treats such information with appropriate discretion.
-In particular the administrations accept: - it is for the administration providing the information to state what, if any, restrictions there should be upon its usage; - each administration will treat information which it receives in accordance with the restrictions which are specified as to its usage; - disclosure of information will be subject to legal and other provisions relating to freedom of information and data protection: these first two principles will apply to all information and difficult cases may be referred back to the originator for consideration; and - some information will be subject to statutory or other restrictions: this may mean that there will be restrictions on the category of persons who may have access to some material, for example under the Official Secrets Act; and there will be a common approach to the classification and handling of sensitive material.
+In particular the administrations accept: - it is for the administration providing the information to state what, if any, restrictions there should be upon its usage; - unless legally prohibited from doing so, each administration will treat information which it receives in accordance with the restrictions which are specified as to its usage; - the administration that is in receipt of the information may be subject to a legal obligation to disclose information in certain circumstances.
+For example, where it receives a request under access to information legislation (primarily the Freedom of Information Act 2000 / Freedom of Information (Scotland) Act 2002 and Data Protection Act 1998).
+In cases where it is proposed to release information the originator may be consulted about the appropriateness of disclosing information and no information will be disclosed, where disclosure is likely to affect the originator's interests, without first consulting the originator.
+The final decision as to whether there is a legal obligation to disclose the information will rest with the administration that is in receipt of the information; and - some information will be subject to statutory or other restrictions.
+This may mean that administrations place restrictions on the category of persons who may have access to some material.
+This will assist administrations in complying with their legal obligations.
+For example ensuring that the Official Secrets Act 1989 and the Data Protection Act 1998 are not breached.
+There will also be a common approach to the classification and handling of sensitive material.